Enable Coordinator Mirroring for Apache Cloudberry

 You can run the

-, and the WAL sender state should bestreaming
+passive, and the WAL sender state should bestreaming, as demonstrated below:

 Step 2.
 Activate the standby coordinator